✨ September Sale! ✨

 What performs better: lump sum investing or dollar cost averaging?

 That said, dollar cost averaging isn’t BAD.
 Even though lump sum wins 71% of the time (in the scenario 20 year, 12 month scenario), the average performance is only 4% better total over the 20 years, or about 0.25% per year.
-Not devastating or anything.
+Not devastating.
 The important thing is getting your money invested one way or the other and leaving it alone.

 As always, reminding you to build wealth by following the two PFC rules: 1.)
 Live below your means and 2.)
 Invest early and often.